 Throughout the years after its founding, in 1839, Patek Philippe has grown to become one of the most well-respected watch manufacturers in the world.
 People such as Pablo Picasso, Nelson Mandela, Marie Curie, Albert Einstein, and John F. Kennedy – among many others – have all been known to wear a Patek Philippe watch at one point or another.

 What sets Patek Philippe’s watches apart from those of other watch manufacturers, is their complexity and rarity.
 Many of Patek Philippe’s watches have, at one point or another, been considered the most complex watches on the market.
 The reason for this is due to the variety of different mechanisms that each watch uses.
 There are, in any Patek Philippe watch, a series of very small mechanisms that all aid in telling time in a manner that is as exact as it can be.

-In a single-year, Rolex manufactures around 1,000,000 watches.
-But, Patek Philippe has only manufactured 1,000,000 watches, give or take, since their founding in 1839.
+In a single year, Rolex manufactures around 1,000,000 watches.
+But, Patek Philippe has only manufactured 1,000,000 watches, give or take, since its founding in 1839.
 Because of this rarity, the watches that Patek Philippe does manufacture are highly-valued, due to their scarcity and quality.

 Many people consider the 5711 Nautilus to be Patek Philippe’s best watch.
 The aesthetic it possesses is beautifully simple, and its durability allows for extraordinary longevity.
 But, the real prize is the steel that it’s made of, which is some of the best in the world.
 It is so good, in fact, that to purchase this watch you must get on a waiting list, due to the time it takes to manufacture just one of these watches.